voytas75/Find-TaskServiceUser/README.md

 #### Example 5

-Find tasks and services on server "WSRV04" for "JohnK" user.
+Find tasks and services on computer "WSRV04" for "JohnK" user.
 Display results and save it as object in XML file.
 Import object data from XML and display tasks and services separately:

 ```powershell
 PS> Find-TaskServiceUser -Task -Service -Server "WSRV04" -User "JohnK" -Export